-- · mean intraocular pressure at 8:00 a.m. at each evaluation date as measured in millimeters of mercury, or mmHg; - · mean intraocular pressure at 10:00 a.m. and 4:00 p.m. at days 10, 20 and 30; - · change in mean intraocular pressure from baseline at each time point measured; and - · retention of the insert in the canaliculus at days 10, 20 and 30.
+- mean IOP at 8:00 a.m. at each evaluation date as measured in millimeters of mercury, or mmHg; - mean IOP at 10:00 a.m. and 4:00 p.m. at days 10, 20 and 30; - · change in mean IOP from baseline at each time point measured; and retention of the insert in the canaliculus at days 10, 20 and 30.

-We assessed intraocular pressure at multiple time points on each evaluation date because intraocular pressure naturally varies over the course of the day.
+We assessed IOP at multiple time points on each evaluation date because IOP naturally varies over the course of the day.

-For patients who are affected bilaterally, if both eyes met all eligibility criteria, both eyes were treated, but only the eye with the higher mean intraocular pressure at baseline was included in the efficacy analysis.
+For patients who are affected bilaterally, if both eyes met all eligibility criteria, both eyes were treated, but only the eye with the higher mean IOP at baseline was included in the efficacy analysis.

-Efficacy: On day 10, 100% of the inserts were retained, on day 20, 88% of the inserts were retained, and on day 30, 79% of the inserts were retained.
+Efficacy: On day 10, 100% of the inserts were visualized, on day 20, 88% of the inserts were visualized, and on day 30, 79% of the inserts were visualized.

-We observed a clinically meaningful reduction in mean intraocular pressure over the 30 day trial period.
-For eyes that retained the insert, from a mean baseline intraocular pressure of 27.2 mmHg, the mean intraocular pressure during treatment was maintained at or below 22 mmHg at each evaluation date and time point.
-The mean reduction in intraocular pressure from baseline ranged from 5.3 mmHg (20%) to 8.2 mmHg (30%) across all evaluation dates and time points.
-In studies conducted by third parties, a sustained 5.0 mmHg reduction in intraocular pressure reduced risk of disease progression by approximately 50%.
-The results for change in mean intraocular pressure from baseline at 8:00 a.m. on each evaluation date are set forth in the graph below.
+We observed a clinically meaningful reduction in mean IOP over the 30 day trial period.
+For eyes that retained the insert, from a mean baseline IOP of 27.2 mmHg, the mean IOP during treatment was maintained at or below 22 mmHg at each evaluation date and time point.
+The mean reduction in IOP from baseline ranged from 5.3 mmHg (20%) to 8.2 mmHg (30%) across all evaluation dates and time points.
+In studies conducted by third parties, a sustained 5.0 mmHg reduction in IOP reduced risk of disease progression by approximately 50%.
+The results for change in mean IOP from baseline at 8:00 a.m. on each evaluation date are set forth in the graph below.